Screenhance

 Drop click-to-place zooms on the moments that matter so the viewer's eye lands in the right spot.
 Wrap the recording in a realistic device frame or window chrome over a gradient background, then add captions, annotations, and stickers.

 Choose square, portrait, or landscape, then export MP4, WebM, or GIF.
-Free exports include a small watermark; remove it with the $6 Week Pass or $8/mo Pro.
+Free exports include a small watermark; the $12/mo Pro plan removes it.
 The file is ready for YouTube, social, or your landing page.

 Click-to-place zoom